CALIPSO: A Differentiable Solver for Trajectory Optimization with Conic and Complementarity Constraints: Background

 until a solution to the original problem \eqref{equality_constrained} is found \cite{bertsekas2014constrained}.
 This typically requires ten or fewer outer updates and a simple update, $\phi : \mathbf{R}_+ \rightarrow \mathbf{R}_+$, that scales the penalty by a constant value, works well in practice.
 Throughout, subscripts are used to denote derivatives and we drop the variable dependence of the functions for clarity.
 The KKT system for this method is:

 Search directions $\Delta x \in \mathbf{R}^n$ are computed by solving the linear system \eqref{augmented_lagrangian_gradient} for fixed values of the dual variables and penalty.
 Newton's method with a line search is utilized to compute iterates that satisfy the KKT conditions, or residual \eqref{augmented_lagrangian_gradient}, to a desired tolerance.

 Importantly, the KKT matrix becomes increasingly ill-conditioned as the penalty is increased in order to achieve better satisfaction of the equality constraints, degrading the quality of the Newton step.

-\subsubsection{Primal-dual method:}
+\subsubsection{Primal-dual method.}

 To address the deficiencies of the primal method, a primal-dual method introduces additional dual variables, $y \in \mathbf{R}^m$ and constraints:

 in order to utilize an alternative KKT system with better numerical properties.